Code of Conduct

 Our health and safety policies, active in all locations throughout the world, include a ban on illegal drugs in the workplace.1

-Each employee has a responsibility to safeguard and make proper use of Deutsche Post DHL property.
+Each employee has a responsibility to safeguard and make proper use of Deutsche Post DHL Group property.
 The use of company property, including labor, supplies, equipment, buildings or other assets, for personal benefit is prohibited where not explicitly allowed by agreement.
 Intellectual property is a valuable asset and must be protected from unauthorized use or disclosure.
 Such property includes trade secrets, confidential information, copyrights, trademarks, logos, but also customer lists, business opportunities and product specifications, whether owned by Deutsche Post DHL, affiliated companies or business partners.

-Employees must avoid activities that could involve or lead to the involvement of Deutsche Post DHL or its personnel in any unlawful practice, including the employment of our personnel or use of company assets for illegal gain.
-Lawsuits, legal proceedings and investigations concerning Deutsche Post DHL must be handled quickly and properly in order to protect and defend the company.
-Employees who are threatened by a lawsuit or other legal proceedings or investigation in a business-related matter are required to contact their Deutsche Post DHL Legal Department immediately.
+Employees must avoid activities that could involve or lead to the involvement of Deutsche Post DHL Group or its personnel in any unlawful practice, including the employment of our personnel or use of company assets for illegal gain.
+Lawsuits, legal proceedings and investigations concerning Deutsche Post DHL Group must be handled quickly and properly in order to protect and defend the company.
+Employees who are threatened by a lawsuit or other legal proceedings or investigation in a business-related matter are required to contact their Deutsche Post DHL Group Legal Department immediately.

 - More details are specified in our Corporate Health Policy and the Road Safety Code.

 Deutsche Post DHL Group relies on the authenticity and accuracy of information recorded in its accounting records for proper decision making.
 It is of the utmost importance that records dealing with security and personnel, as well as accounting and financial data, are protected.
 All business transactions must be reflected accurately in our accounts in accordance with established procedures and auditing standards and generally accepted accounting principles.
 Accounting records will reflect and describe the nature of the underlying transactions.